cullylarson/harvest-sync/README.md

 }
 ```

-This would do the follow, for each sync defined:
+This would do the following, for each sync defined:

 1. Find all timesheets on the source with `Source Client Name 1 / Source Project Name 1
 / Source Task Name 1`